Queensland fruit fly

 - Letters for owners or residents for properties being treated with bait.

 Since 26 April, an area of Northcote has been under a Controlled Area Notice.
 This restricts the movement of certain fruits and vegetables out of controlled areas to help prevent the spread of any fruit flies if there are more out there.

-Note, the Controlled Area has changed from the Controlled Area that was put in place on 26 April.
+Note, the controlled area has changed from the controlled area that was put in place on 11 May.

 Find out if you're in the Controlled Area

 To find out if your home or business is in the controlled area and which zone of the area, enter your address in our map below.
 Check if your property has changed zones.